 On a Sunday summer night, he was playing 21 at the Tip Club, a bootleg and gambling establishment, with two other men.
 Bruises and a cut on his forehead suggested he may have been in a recent dustup.

 Joe B. Walden, 41, a long-time Reno resident who’d worked at numerous gaming clubs, was dealing for them.

-Luckett had a sophisticated contraption affixed to his left leg and arm under his clothes — a Kepplinger holdout device — which he used to cheat.
-When he needed a card to better his hand, he’d move his left leg, and the device would slide one into his palm.
+Luckett had a sophisticated contraption affixed to his left leg and arm under his clothes — a Kepplinger Holdout — which he used to cheat.
+When he needed to stash a card for later use or retrieve that card, he spread his knees, which activated the device.

 “Local gamblers, it is said, had ‘spotted’ Luckett several days ago as a card-cheat.
 He had become reckless in the use of his sleeve device in other Reno resorts and was being watched carefully, it is understood,” reported the Nevada State Journal (June 16, 1930).